gada1982/CarND-PID-Control-Project/README.md

 This basis was used in the simulator and was gradually, manually optimized.
 Kp was increased step by step to obtain a sufficiently fast response for narrow curves.
 When the system oscillated too much Kd was increased.
 Ki was chosen as small as possible without losing the correction of a systematic error.

-This basis was used in the simulator and was gradually, manually optimized.
-Kp was increased step by step to obtain a sufficiently fast response for narrow curves.
-When the system oscillated too much Kd was increased.
-Ki was chosen as small as possible without losing the correction of a systematic error.
-This basis was used in the simulator and was gradually, manually optimized.
-Kp was increased step by step to obtain a sufficiently fast response for narrow curves.
-When the system oscillated too much Kd was increased.
-Ki was chosen as small as possible without losing the correction of a systematic error.

 The system behavior was comprehensible and corresponded to what was to be expected from the theoretical derivation on the basis of the model.

 **Final Hyperparameters Steering**